Backup QBs Dobbs, Minshew shine, Eagles edge Browns 21-20

 Eagles: CB Josiah Scott went out in the second quarter.
 LB Patrick Johnson, DT Marvin Wilson and LB Shaun Bradley suffered injuries in the third.
 The team did not specify their injuries or provide any updates.

-Browns: It was a tough day for defensive backs as rookie Martin Emerson Jr. (arm), A.J.
+Browns: It was a tough day for defensive backs as rookie Martin Emerson Jr. (finger), A.J.
 Green (head) and Herb Miller (leg) all went off.
-Emerson left on Philadelphia’s second series and didn’t return.
-The third-round draft pick has had a solid summer, returning an interception for a touchdown last week at Jacksonville.
+Stefanski said Emerson’s injury isn’t serious.
+The third-round draft pick from Mississippi State has had a solid summer, returning an interception for a touchdown last week at Jacksonville.

 UP NEXT